Specialist in Urban Heritage Strategies, PhD Candidate

-Remco Vermeulen (MA in Heritage Studies, University of Amsterdam, 2012) is an Urban Heritage Strategies Expert at IHS.
+Remco Vermeulen (MA in Heritage Studies, University of Amsterdam, 2012) is a Specialist in Urban Heritage Strategies at IHS.
 He has relevant working experience in the private and (semi-)public sector, mainly in the field of urban heritage, shared history, gentrification and cultural diplomacy.

 Currently, Remco is also working as an advisor for cultural cooperation with Indonesia at DutchCulture, Centre for International Cultural Cooperation in Amsterdam.

 In 2012, he accomplished his Master degree in Heritage Studies at the University of Amsterdam.
 He wrote his thesis on public-private partnerships in urban heritage rehabilitation in Amsterdam and Vancouver while being affiliated to the University of British Columbia in Vancouver.

 After graduation, Remco gained three years of working experience in event management, sales and communication at a major international event organizing company and two years of working experience for the Cultural Heritage Agency of the Netherlands (RCE) on several projects.

 Remco became involved with IHS through Urban Heritage Strategies courses (UHS) developed in cooperation with the RCE.
 These courses are part of the Shared Cultural Heritage programme, which in turn is part of the International Cultural Policy of the Netherlands’ Ministries of Foreign Affairs and of Education, Culture and Science.
 Remco is expanding the institute’s UHS portfolio and integrating heritage, more specifically urban heritage management, in the existing curriculum and within the existing specialization programmes of IHS.

 Remco is socially committed and has worked as a volunteer in Croatia, India and Nepal.
 He has been a voluntary guide during the European Heritage Days in the Netherlands in September in his hometown Leiden for the past 8 years.
 Remco is active within ICOMOS Netherlands.